River (given name)

 River is a given name of English origin taken from river, the English word for a naturally flowing watercourse.

 It is in common use in English-speaking countries such as the United States for both males and females.
-It has ranked among the top 1,000 names for newborn boys in the United States since 2000 and among the top 150 most popular names for American boys in 2020.
-It has ranked among the top 1,000 girls for American girls since 2009 and ranked among the top 200 names given to newborn American girls in 2020.
+It has ranked among the top 1,000 names for newborn boys in the United States since 2000 and among the top 150 most popular names for American boys since 2020.
+It has ranked among the top 1,000 girls for American girls since 2009 and ranked among the top 200 names given to newborn American girls since 2020.
+It has ranked among the top 1,000 names for newborn boys in England and Wales at different times since 1996 and among the top 150 names for boys since 2021.
+It has ranked among the top 1,000 names for newborn girls in England and Wales since 2011 and among the top 150 names since 2021.
+The name is also in regular use in Australia, Netherlands, and New Zealand.

-Notable people with the name include: